adampinsky/phase-0/week-1/reflections.md

 To create a new, blank repository from scratch, you will:

 => First, navigate to your GitHub profile page
 => Next, locate and select the "+"-sign near the upper right-hand corner of the profile.
 => Select "New Repository" from the dropdown menu.
-=> Fill in the New Repository Form with the necessary information.         (title, licence, etc.)
+=> Fill in the New Repository Form with the necessary information (title, licence, etc.).
 => When ready, click "Create Repository".
 => Wave your hands in the air like you just don't care!